Technical Product Manager$ 100k/Year ($ 50/Hour for 40 hours of productive work per week) Remote Position Long-term

 We believe in continuous growth and strive for constant improvement.
 As part of our TPM family, you will be exposed to a multitude of new technologies, products and industries on a daily basis, and our comprehensive suite of playbooks will equip you with the foundation to develop and enhance your existing expertise.

-We also provide a unique CTO bootcamp for all new TPMs.
+We also provide a unique CTO Remote Camp for all new TPMs.
 This full-time, fully-paid training program covers all of the unique aspects within our approach to TPM, including:

 SME engagement and how to elicit the important information